garland-culbreth/garland-culbreth.github.io/content/about.md

 # My programming

-I'm proficient in several programming languages, including 6 years of experience with Python, 4 with R, 4 with SQL, and 1 with Rust.
+I'm proficient in several programming languages, including 6 years of experience with Python, 4 with R, 4 with SQL, 1 with C++, and 1 with Rust.
 I maintain several open-source Python packages for simulating complex systems and time-series analysis techniques.

 # My interests